Chapter 3 — The Land Remembers

 You’re watching me.

-Measuring me.
+Studying me.

-Deciding what I am to you.
+Deciding what I am to you...a Friend or a threat

 Tomorrow, I’d train harder.